jisosomppi/log-analysis/README.md

 Once the server setup script has completed its task, it will open a new firefox window (or tab) showing the Kibana dashboard at https://logserver.local.
 To make the page display without errors, add the `~/localCA.pem` file to the authorized certificates (On Firefox: Preferences -> Privacy and Security -> View Certificates -> Import...).

 ### Client install
-*If you want to use Vagrant as your test client, you can use [this script](https://raw.githubusercontent.com/jisosomppi/log-analysis/master/salt/vagrantup.sh) to set up your client.*
+*If you want to use Vagrant as your test client, you can use [this script](https://raw.githubusercontent.com/jisosomppi/log-analysis/master/salt/vagrantup.sh) to set up your client, then run the commands below.*
 ```
 wget https://raw.githubusercontent.com/jisosomppi/log-analysis/master/salt/clientsetup.sh
 chmod +x clientsetup.sh